 The foundation is to help you understand what is happening when you breathe, and then building on that with different techniques you can try and experiment with to determine what is most applicable and useful to your life situation.
 Basically, when it comes to breathing, you will have more tools in your toolbox that you can now consciously decide to pick up and use when and where they are most useful to you.

 Neil has, in addition to his own reading & research, studied the physiology of breathing as part of 200-hour yoga teacher training, done related online Yoga International courses, and has completed the Advanced Pranayama & Physiology of Breath Teacher Training through Awakened Spirit Yoga School.
 Read full bio.

 How DO you access this service?

 Better Breathing is offered (at the Introductory or Extension level) as one of the experiences to choose from during a Day Retreat.
-It is also available to guests staying at Off Grid Retreat as well as a Standalone service which may be booked.
-View all Experience Descriptions.
+It is also available to guests staying at Off Grid Retreat.
+View class descriptions here.